davrec72/clang-meta/README.md

 	https://gitlab.com/lock3/clang.
 Their code is very impressive, but owing to the divergence of our implementations, I have not borrowed anything additional from it excepting what was already in Mr. Sutton's original 5.x code (`ConstexprDecl`, `CXXTupleExpansionStmt`, `CXXConcatenateExpr`, the idea for reflection classes as template instantiations to solve constexpr issues, various structural ideas, etc. -- you'll see all of ASUTTON's great contributions all annotated in my code).

-The source code is a bit of a mess right now -- lots of big blocks of commented out code, etc.  I will clean it up it subsequent commits; but I thought it was good to have all the various old stuff I tried in there for the first commit, to help others who might try to hack further on the code.

-The clang tool for generating the reflection sources -- `llvm/tools/clang/tools/reflection-src-generator` -- is likewise a mess, needs to be completely rewritten for clarity - but darned if isn't working perfectly right now on translating just about the entire clang AST into reflection code.
-And I have at least documented all the various hacks needed to make it work.

-I would very much welcome others contributing fixes and additions.
-I have developed this contribution because of my desperation to USE C++ in this way.
-But I would rather not become endlessly bogged down in maintaining it.
-You would not be stepping on my toes in the least if you see improvements you'd like to implement and share.

 Note that you only need to rebuild the `clang-wreflection` target when you change `clang/tools/reflection-src-generator/GenReflectionSrc.cpp` or one of the `include/clang/AST` headers (i.e. the reflected interfaces).
 When just making ordinary adjustments to clang cpps, just rebuild the `clang` target -- much faster.

-Have fun!

 Dave